Renee Montoya: Infinite Frontier

 Renee rejoins the GCPD around the time of "A-Day", a massive attack on Arkham Asylum by the Joker that results in the deaths of dozens of inmates and staff; the circumstances of why she gave up being the Question have yet to be depicted.
 In The Next Batman: Second Son #1, Gotham City Mayor Christopher Nakano asks Renee to become the Commissioner of the GCPD to replace Jim Gordon, who has retired.
 The evening before she plans to accept the position, Renee has a run-in with two GCPD officers who are harassing a man Renee had arrested years earlier and who had received a relatively harsh sentence for a low-level drug offense.
 Conflicted after hearing the man's explanation, Renee begins reconsidering her choice to accept the Commissioner position.
 Batwoman meets Renee, and the two discuss the issue; Kate helps clarify Renee's thoughts on the matter, and Renee concludes that she has the chance to help clean up the GCPD and amend for the sorts of abuses of power she saw as both a patrol cop and a detective that she couldn't otherwise prevent, as well as ones she herself took part in, in the name of meeting monthly citation quotas.
 Renee accepts the role of GCPD Commissioner.

 In the Batman: Urban Legends story "Disinformation Campaign", she and Kate Kane are revealed to have broken up sometime prior to the start of the story for unknown reasons.

+Watchtower era

+Following the events of Absolute Power (2024) and the start of DC All In, the Justice League expands its roster and moves to a new Justice League Watchtower.
+Renee, once again serving as the Question, joins the League and becomes the head of security at the Watchtower.
+She serves as the lead character in the murder mystery miniseries The Question: All Along the Watchtower.